daveid77/trivia-game/README.md

   * Max time for each question to be answered
   * "Short Game" option to set number of questions.
   * Answer screen display time.
+* Nice to have but not developed:
+  * Randomize order of four answer options for each question.
+Currently, they always appear in the same order every time game is played.
 * As always, feedback appreciated.

 ## Author